-- Work in partnership with the school to safeguard and promote the welfare of child/ren and understand New Road Primary School's statutory responsibilities in this area. - Read and adhere to the relevant school/policies and procedures. - Talk to their children about safeguarding issues and support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm, including online - Seek help and support from the school, or other appropriate agencies. - We are committed to working with parents positively, openly, and honestly.
+- Work in partnership with the school to safeguard and promote the welfare of child/ren and understand St. Helen's Church of England Primary School statutory responsibilities in this area. - Read and adhere to the relevant school/policies and procedures. - Talk to their children about safeguarding issues and support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm, including online - Seek help and support from the school, or other appropriate agencies.

+We are committed to working with parents positively, openly, and honestly.
 We ensure that all parents are treated with respect, dignity, and courtesy.
 We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission, or it is necessary to do so to safeguard a child/ren.